iTwin/itwinjs-core/docs/learning/backend/Channel.md

 const imodel1 = await BriefcaseDb.open(requestContext, { fileName: props.fileName });
 requestContext.enter();

-// To make things simple, set optimistic concurrency and go into bulk mode.
-// That way, we don't have to worry about locks or code-reservations. imodel1.concurrencyControl.setPolicy(new ConcurrencyControl.OptimisticPolicy());
-imodel1.concurrencyControl.startBulkMode();

 // Create the channel root.
 Note that, initially, we are in the repository channel. const channel3 = imodel1.elements.insertElement(Subject.create(imodel1, imodel1.elements.getRootSubject().id, "channel3"));
 const channel3Info = "this is channel3"; // could be an object or anything you like ChannelRootAspect.insert(imodel1, channel3, channel3Info); // Create one of the channels using the new aspect in the way iTwin.js apps would set them up.

-// Push the change to the repository channel. await imodel1.concurrencyControl.request(requestContext);
+// Push the change to the repository channel. imodel1.saveChanges();
-imodel1.saveChanges();
 await imodel1.pushChanges(requestContext, "channel3 root created");

-// Now enter channel3 and write to it. imodel1.concurrencyControl.channel.channelRoot = channel3;
-const m3 = createAndInsertPhysicalPartitionAndModel(imodel1, "m3", true, channel3; // some function that creates a model
+// Now enter channel3 and write to it. const m3 = createAndInsertPhysicalPartitionAndModel(imodel1, "m3", true, channel3; // some function that creates a model

 // Push the changes to channel3
-await imodel1.concurrencyControl.request(requestContext);
 imodel1.saveChanges();
 await imodel1.pushChanges(requestContext, "channel3 populated");
 ```